 UMMS Community Needs Assessment Team- This group meets quarterly to collaborate and identify best practices in Community Benefit programming and implementation.
-Members include a representative of each of the University of Maryland Medical System hospitals who has the primary responsibility of administration in community benefits.
+Members include representatives of each of the University of Maryland Medical System hospitals who have the primary responsibility of administration in community benefits.